Shock for Bremen: ArcelorMittal stops switching to green steel!

 .

-a heavy blow for Bremen
+A big blow for Bremen

-reactions and other effects
+Reactions and other effects